Helping millions of people navigate the world of technology.

 2. BenQ GW2485T

-If you are looking for a desk monitor for the iPad Pro, check out the BenQ GW2485T.
+If you want a desk monitor for the iPad Pro, check out the BenQ GW2485T.
 The monitor packs a 24-inch full HD IPS panel with a 75Hz refresh rate.
 It has ultra-slim bezels and looks quite premium.
-A unique feature of this laptop is that it comes with a rotatable hinge that allows you to use the monitor in both portrait and landscape modes.
+A unique feature of this laptop is its rotatable hinge that allows you to use the monitor in both portrait and landscape modes.

 • Resolution: 1920 x 1080 (24-inch) | Panel: IPS | Refresh Rate: 60Hz